patacongo/Pascal/doc/PascalNotes.md

 ### Sets

-`SET` is limit to 64-bits adjacent elements
+`SET` is limited to 64-bits adjacent elements.
+That is more that the traditional 59-bit limit but less than some contemporary Pascal compilers.  *FreePascal*, for example, supports small sets of up to 32 elements and large sets up to 256 elements.  *FreePascal* selects the set size, large or small, at compile time based on the declared size of the set.

 ### Records